 Did it ever cross Marcos’s mind that one day he might end up in that graveyard?

 When I arrived in Tequila, I was exhausted.

-I’d been on buses all day – 6 hours to the sprawling city of Guadalajara, an hour from one side of Guadalajara to the other, and then the trip to Tequila – two and half hours.
+I’d been on buses all day.
 In a haze I walked down the main street to get my bearings and find somewhere to have something to eat.

 In the afternoon I made another attempt to attend a mass but once again it was a full house.
 Instead I head back to my room and slept off the effects of my Tequila tastings.